-It can be seen that the errors in velocity are around 0.003 in the $L^2$ norm and around 0.03 in the~$H^1$ norm, and that the acceleration errors are, approximately, eight times larger than those of the velocity in the $L^2$ norm, and four times larger in the~$H^1$ norm.
+It can be seen that the errors in velocity are around 0.003 in the $L^2$ norm and around 0.03 in the~$H_0^1$ norm, and that the acceleration errors are, approximately, eight times larger than those of the velocity in the $L^2$ norm, and four times larger in the~$H_0^1$ norm.

 Fig.~\ref{sing_values} shows the first 256 singular values $\sigma_k=\sqrt{\lambda_k}$ relative to their Euclidean norm, that is,